Become a Liberation Network Chair!

 What can I run for?

-We are electing five Liberation Association Chairs to represent and lead our five Liberation Associations.
+We are electing five Liberation Network Chairs to represent and lead our five Liberation Networks.

 These are LGBTQ+, Women, Students of Colour, Disabled Students and Care Experienced.

-To apply you need to be a student at the University of Greenwich, and you need to self-identify as a member of the association you want to lead.
+To apply you need to be a student at the University of Greenwich, and you need to self-identify as a member of the network you want to lead.

 These roles are paid.
-You will develop campaigns to support students in your association, participate in EDI panels, represent your association at GSU Council, promote events and activities as required and attend regular check-ins with GSU staff.
+You will develop campaigns to support students in your network, participate in EDI panels, represent your network at GSU Council, promote events and activities as required and attend regular check-ins with GSU staff.

 Why should I run?